groovy-sky/backstage-bootstrap/README.md

 ### Build Failures

 If the Docker build fails:
-- Ensure you've run `yarn install` and `yarn build:backend` in the Backstage app
+- Ensure `backstage-app/` exists (run `./scripts/create_backstage_app.sh` if needed)
-- Check Docker daemon is running
+- Verify the `APP_DIR` build argument points to the correct directory
-- Verify Node.js version compatibility
+- Check Docker daemon is running and you have enough disk space

 ### Deployment Issues